Whoaa512/starred/README.md

 ## Makefile

-- [mindsdb/mindshub](https://github.com/mindsdb/mindshub) - Make AI do actual work.
-Swap the model anytime — keep everything you've built.
+- [mindsdb/mindshub](https://github.com/mindsdb/mindshub) - The unified workspace where open-source models get things done for you.
 - [awesome-selfhosted/awesome-selfhosted-data](https://github.com/awesome-selfhosted/awesome-selfhosted-data) - machine-readable data for https://awesome-selfhosted.net
 - [score-spec/spec](https://github.com/score-spec/spec) - The Score Specification provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
 It eliminates configuration inconsistencies between
 - [stenh0use/docker-machine-for-mac](https://github.com/stenh0use/docker-machine-for-mac) - Docker Machine for Mac - an alternative to Docker for Mac